upvalue/react-native-alarms/README.md

 ## Warning

-This library is in alpha condition.
-I am currently only using an RTC_WAKEUP repeating alarm in production.
+This library is in hyper-alpha condition.
 Make sure to test that alarms fire properly in the desired manner before depending on them.
+APIs are subject to break, so pin by git commit.
+And you should probably use remote notifications anyway!

 ## Documentation